Corruption in Tajikistan: Elections

 Elections are characterized by massive fraud, and members of opposition parties are routinely bought off, threatened, exiled, or imprisoned.
 While the law limits donations allowed to be made to political parties from a person and candidates, the financial accounts of parties and politicians are not audited.

 Judiciary

 Although the judiciary is nominally independent, in practice it is under the control of the president, who has the power to hire and fire judges at will.
 President Rakhmon's power over the courts has intensified over time.
 Judges are widely viewed as incompetent, and many of them solicit illegal payments in order to settle cases or release inmates from prison.
-Conflicts of interests in legal cases are common, with no safeguards readily available.
+Conflicts of interest in legal cases are common, with no safeguards readily available.

 Impunity

 The degree to which corrupt leaders in Tajikistan enjoy impunity is reflected in the case of Muradali Alimardon.
-Despite being found in 2009 to have made $550 million in illicit loans to family-related projects, Alimardon was promoted from National Bank chairman to deputy prime minister, after which, according to The Economist, he took a $120 million more in unauthorized loans from state-owned Agroinvestbank.
+Despite being found in 2009 to have made $550 million in illicit loans to family-related projects, Alimardon was promoted from National Bank chairman to deputy prime minister, after which, according to The Economist, he took $120 million more in unauthorized loans from state-owned Agroinvestbank.